github/codeql/change-notes/1.25/analysis-java.md

 ## Changes to libraries

-* The data-flow library has been improved, which affects and improves most security queries.
+* The data-flow library has been improved, which affects most security queries by potentially adding more results.
 Flow through methods now takes nested field reads/writes into account.
   For example, the library is able to track flow from `"taint"` to `sink()` via the method `getF2F1()` in
   ```java
   class C1 {
     String f1;